flemay/envvars/README.md

 ## Principles

-envvars has strict rules which follows some principles.
+Envvars has strict rules which follows some principles.

 ### Documentation is your best friend

-envvars forces you to have `desc` for `[[envvars]]` and `[[tags]]`.
-This helps anyone new to the project, or juggling with many projects at once, to understand every environment variable and tag as long as its `desc` is meaningful.
+Envvars forces you to have `desc` for `[[envvars]]` and `[[tags]]`.
+This helps anyone new to the project, or juggling with many projects at once, to understand every environment variable, and tag, as long as its `desc` is meaningful.

 ### You ain't gonna need it

-envvars will complain if `[[tags]]` is declared but not being used by `[[envvars]]`.
+Envvars will complain if `[[tags]]` is declared but not being used by `[[envvars]]`.
 It will also throw an error if an `[[envvars]]` uses a tag that is not declared.
 Lastly, it will not like it if a tag passed as parameter to a command does not exist in the declaration file.
 All of this helps to prevent issues down the track.